-Another buried RP assembly deep inside a vault, all we can see is a test cock.
-All RPs need to be installed 12 inched above the ground.
+Another buried RP inside a pit, all we can see is a test cock, all RPs need to be installed 12 inched above the ground.
 This device was buried in ground and not tested for over 25 years.
 Owners are required to test their devices once a year at a minimum.

-Top photo, a Hot Box, a good method of keeping the assembly from freezing during the winter.
+Top photo, a Hot Box a good method of keeping the assembly from freezing during the winter.
 Bottom, electrical heat tape method for freeze protection.